sathya119/sathya119.github.io/content/index.md

 - I also [[Write]].
 - But, I mostly [[Daydream]].

-Hope you find something that interests you :D
+Click any of the highlighted words and I hope you find something that interests you :D